bucs110a0spring22/ch-8-lab-mgordillo35/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
-Created a string library based off of the code in main.py for it to fullt run.
+Created a string library based off of the code in main.py for it to fullty run.

 ## GRACE DAYS
 Grace days used for this assignment: 0